Tagine or Tajine? Well, both spellings are right.

 2 tablespoons paprika

-1 tablespoon herbes de Provence, plus extra for seasoning
+1 tablespoon herbes de Provence, plus

 4 cloves garlic, peeled, de-germed, and finely minced